vaeb80/python-intro-to-dash-nyc-career-ds-102218/README.md

 Remember when we imported dash's core components?
 Well, we are going to finally use them!
 We will use the `dcc` import to create a graph.
 To do this, we will simply add a third element to our list of children in our app's outer most `div`.

-Creating a graph with dash's core components is very similar to creating a graph using the plotly libray.
+Creating a graph with dash's core components is very similar to creating a graph using the plotly library.
 First, we will create a new graph object with `dcc.Graph()`.
 The graph object takes a few different attributes.
 Below we see an example graph object:

 > ```python
 dcc.Graph(